bagaking/bnlin/README.md

-# bnlin - AI-Powered Bash Script Generator
+# bnlin - Natural Language Bash Script Helper

-bnlin (short of Bagaking Nature Language bINary), is an innovative command-line tool that leverages AI to automatically generate and execute bash scripts based on natural language input.
-It seamlessly translates user requests into precise bash commands, making complex system operations accessible to users of all skill levels.
+bnlin (short for Bagaking Nature Language bINary) is a command-line tool that uses an AI driver to draft and execute bash scripts from natural language input.
+It is intended for users who want a faster starting point for shell operations while still reviewing what will run in their own environment.

 ## Features

-- **Natural Language Processing**: Convert plain English instructions into executable bash scripts.
+- **Natural Language Input**: Convert plain English instructions into bash script candidates.
-- **Cross-Platform Compatibility**: Supports Windows, Linux, and MacOS.
+- **Platform Awareness**: Detects the operating system and includes that context when generating scripts.
 - **Flexible Configuration**: Set up via command-line flags or environment variables.
-- **Intelligent OS Detection**: Adapts commands to the specific operating system environment.
-- **Real-time Execution**: Generates and runs scripts on-the-fly.
+- **Script Execution**: Generates and runs scripts from the command line.
-- **User-Friendly Output**: Provides clear, formatted results for easy understanding.
+- **Readable Output**: Prints command results in a formatted terminal view.

+## Platform support

+bnlin generates bash scripts and executes them with bash semantics.
+Linux and macOS are the primary supported environments.
+On Windows, use bnlin from an environment that provides bash-compatible script execution, such as WSL or Git Bash.
+Native Windows shell semantics such as PowerShell and `cmd.exe` are not the execution target.

 ## Installation